SanderMiller/OrganTrail/README.md

 `pip install opencv-python`

 **4.**<br/>
-put the following command into terminal: git clone https://github.com/SanderMiller/OrganTrail.git
+put the following command into terminal: `git clone https://github.com/SanderMiller/OrganTrail.git`

 type `cd OrganTrail`
-to play the game, copy paste "python PygameVisual.py" into terminal and click enter
+to play the game, copy paste `python PygameVisual.py` into terminal and click enter

-Credit where it's due:
+**Credit where it's due:**
 The majority of the images in this game belong to the Met Museum's copyright free image library!
 Other images were taken from demonthings and a single image was taken from assassin creed origins photography mode.
 We are not monetizing this game in any fashion, and the preprocessed images were not created or owned by us.